 - Zinc: Known to support immune function and skin repair.
 Its rich sources include pumpkin seeds, lentils, and chickpeas.

 - Vitamin B12—This nutrient helps regulate immune responses and aids in slowing depigmentation.
-Available in dairy, eggs, fish, and fortified cereals, this vitamin helps manage Vitiligo.
+Available in dairy, eggs, fish, and fortified cereals, this vitamin helps manage vitiligo.

 - Folate (Vitamin B9)-Majorly found in leafy greens, legumes, and citrus fruits, Vitamin B9 works alongside B12 to support healthy skin cells.